 In an alternate timeline, Rory was sent back in time by the Weeping Angels and spent the rest of his life trapped in the Winter Quay where he eventually died of old age after having his temporal energy fed off of by the Angels.
 This timeline was negated when the current Rory and Amy jumped off the roof of the Quay, negating this future and killing all but one of the Angels, which later sent him back as well as Amy Pond.
 (The Angels Take Manhattan)

 Rory was humble, loyal, protective, and a bit sarcastic at times.
-He was timid in his first meeting with the Doctor.
-He was easily cowed by Dr Ramsden and terrified by the chaos surrounding the Doctor and Prisoner Zero.
+He was timid in his first meeting with The Doctor.
+He was easily cowed by Dr Ramsden and terrified by the chaos surrounding The Doctor and Prisoner Zero.
 He still had the presence of mind to record evidence his comatose patients were strolling outside the hospital.
 He also helped Amy clear the hospital of patients before Prisoner Zero could kill them.
 (The Eleventh Hour)

-In Venice, Rory was unnerved when the Doctor and Amy wanted to return to the Saturnyn stronghold, yet he grew in bravery.
+In Venice, Rory was unnerved when The Doctor and Amy wanted to return to the Saturnyn stronghold, yet he grew in bravery.
 He challenged Francesco to protect Amy.
-(The Vampires of Venice) When he saw Francesco had attack a girl, his immediate reaction was to see if she was all right.
-(The Vampires of Venice) He took a lethal Silurian energy beam meant for the Doctor, albeit pointlessly as the Doctor would have disabled it with the sonic.
+When he saw Francesco had attacked a girl, his immediate reaction was to see if she was all right.
+(The Vampires of Venice) He also took a lethal Silurian energy beam meant for The Doctor.
 (Cold Blood)

-At first, Rory was jealous of Amy’s infatuation with the Doctor and uneasy at herobsession with him when she was little, (The Vampires of Venice, Amy’s Choice) and, unlike her, was completely faithful, not even wanting a stripper at his stag party.
-(The King’s Dragon) However, after the Dream Lord’s challenge, (Amy’s Choice) Rory became more comfortable with the Doctor’s presence in their lives, trying to have civil conversations with him and helping in TARDIS maintenance.
+At first, Rory was jealous of Amy’s infatuation with The Doctor and uneasy at herobsession with him when she was little, (The Vampires of Venice, Amy’s Choice) and, unlike her, was completely faithful, not even wanting a stripper at his stag party.
+(The King’s Dragon) However, after the Dream Lord’s challenge, (Amy’s Choice) Rory became more comfortable with The Doctor’s presence in their lives, trying to have civil conversations with him and helping in TARDIS maintenance.
 (Space/Time) He put up with the occasionally troublesome natures of Amy and the Doctor.

-Rory was very loyal to the Doctor, whom he trusted with his life.
-(The Hungry Earth) He was devastated when it appeared the Doctor was dead (The Impossible Astronaut) and when Idris’ body died; not only were they his friends, he was a nurse and they were his patients.
+Rory was very loyal to The Doctor, whom he trusted with his life.
+(The Hungry Earth) He was devastated when it appeared The Doctor was dead (The Impossible Astronaut) and when Idris’ body died; not only were they his friends, he was a nurse and they were his patients.
 (The Doctor’s Wife)

 Rory was a quick learner.
 When confronted with the necessity of riding a motorcycle for the first time to follow River Song, he sourly noted that it was “one of those days” and did so.
 (Let’s Kill Hitler) He was one of the few people to not freak out on entering the TARDIS for the first time, remarking he had done some reading on the theory.
-(The Vampires of Venice) When he was put inside the Teselecta he concluded it was a miniaturisation ray simply because they were smaller and it was a ray.
+(The Vampires of Venice) When he was put inside the Teselecta, he concluded it was a miniaturisation ray simply because they were smaller and it was a ray.
 (Let’s Kill Hitler)

 Rory was a trained nurse.
 He knew medical procedures and how to examine bodies.
 (The Eleventh Hour, The Vampires of Venice, The Curse of the Black Spot) He carried nursing supplies in his pockets in case someone was injured.
 (Dinosaurs on a Spaceship) He eventually used his medical knowledge and keen bedside manner to become an inventorof medical technologies, including creating the acclaimed hospital beds called the Williams Wonder Beds.
 (Summer Falls and Other Stories)

 As he had been a Roman Centurion, he was accomplished at fighting with a sword.
 In two millennia guarding the Pandorica, Rory became a very skilled warrior.
-In the attack on Demon’s Run, he survived the battle with the Headless Monks.
+(The Pandorica Opens/The Big Bang) In the attack on Demons Run, he survived the battle with the Headless Monks.
 He also used a gun in this battle, shooting down Headless Monks from a distance and then wielding his sword when they got close.
-(The Pandorica Opens, A Good Man Goes to War) Rory was also able to knock the Doctor, Hitler and the Teselecta to the ground with single blows to their jaws.
+(A Good Man Goes to War) Rory was also able to knock The Doctor, Hitler and the Teselecta to the ground with single blows to their jaws.
 (The Big Bang, Let’s Kill Hitler) He also demonstrated proficiency with a slingshot.
-(The Gunpowder Plot)
+(GAME: The Gunpowder Plot)

-Rory and Amy both sacrificed themselves to kill the Weeping Angels since Rory had already seen himself die and by throwing themselves off a roof, he and Amy created a paradox which was poison to the Angels.
+Rory and Amy both sacrificed themselves to kill the Weeping Angels since Rory had already seen himself die and by throwing themselves off a ro of, he and Amy created a paradox which was poison to the Angels.
 The paradox cancelled the timeline so Amy and Rory both came back to life.
+Rory and Amy both died of old age after being sent back in time by a surviving Weeping Angel.
+This time they both died permanently.
 (The Angels Take Manhattan)

 BEHIND THE SCENES